 But many times we try to change or to build a great family on our own and instead we find things falling apart.
 Psalms 127:1 reminds us that ‘unless the Lord builds the house, the builders labour in vain’.
 For us to build loving and thriving families we need God’s help.
 We can choose to allow Him to be at work in our lives and be the centre of our family life.

-When we build strong thriving families we reflect God’s heart for family and we ultimately bring Him praise.
+When we do this we will build families that reflect God’s heart and plan which ultimately bring Him praise.
 For us to do this we need to let the Easter story affect our lives every day not just once a year at Easter.

 Check out the following reference verses;

 Ephesians 5: 21- 31 and 6: 1-4 Psalms 68: 5, 6 Isaiah 49: 15 John 13: 34, 35 Isaiah 53